bgord/knowledge/concepts.md

 Response header, identifier for a specific version of a resource.
 Server does not need to resend a full response if the content was not changed.

+Strong (a globally unique value) and weak (with the W/ prefix, unique only in a particular context) versions.

 ---

 **Default MIME type**